 Karen, owner of a salon in Missouri.
 She has worked with the clinic for 17 years!
 This is how she spends her "vacation."
 I would estimate that 95 percent of the children who came to have their heads cleaned had head lice.
 Often, we could see the lice on a head from across the room.
 Some of the children's ears were nibbled from lice.
 We also saw ringworm and scabies.
+Because the sinks are so high, we lifted many of the children like Karen is doing in the picture.
+The water was COLD.
+But the children did not complain.
+They were so thankful.
+Many have their heads cleaned once every six months (when "the team" from the states shows up).

 Karen taught Debbie a lot about treating heads, with love and for lice.
 The lice will be right back but the relief even for a few day and most importantly, the human touch and God's love was what it was all about.
 As far as styling ... she faked it